Monico Puentevella

 Monico Ogtong Puentevella (born 2 July 1946 in Bacolod, Negros Occidental) is a Filipino politician.
-Formerly a member of Lakas-Kampi-CMD, he was elected to three terms as a member of the House of Representatives of the Philippines, representing the Legislative district of Bacolod City.
+Formerly a member of Lakas-Kampi-CMD, he was elected to three terms as a member of the House of Representatives of the Philippines, representing the Lone district of Bacolod.
 He was first elected to Congress in 2001, and was re-elected in 2004 and 2007.
 He was also the mayor of Bacolod from 2013 to 2016.

+Education

 He finished both his elementary and secondary education at the De La Salle Bacolod in 1962 and 1965, respectively.
 He obtained his Bachelor of Arts in Political Science degree from De La Salle University Manila in 1960.
 He further pursued Professional Management Development Program study at the Asian Institute of Management in 1994.

 Media career

 Puentevella had been a contributing writer for Manila Bulletin newspaper and Sports Weekly Magazine and Program host for West Negros Radio Station in 1967.
 He also became part of the television world when he hosted "Monico and Friends" and "Awit ng Tanghalan" in ABS-CBN Broadcasting Corporation, and "Monico" (he also produced) in RPN TV 8.